The Push/Pull/Legs Workout Routine for Massive Size Gains

 The Push/Pull/Legs Split

-If you want to gain muscle mass at the optimum rate, one of the best approaches you could take to that is to use the push/pull/legs workout routine.
+If you are past the beginner stage and want to gain muscle mass at the optimum rate, one of the best approaches you could take to that is to use the push/pull/legs workout routine.

 The push/pull/legs split is one of the most popular and enduring workout programs there is.
 And with good reason - it works really well.

 However, you do need to know how to set it up in the most effective way if you want to get the best results from your efforts.
-So in this article I'll describe what a push/pull/legs split involves, what makes it such an effective way to train, and I'll also give you a great example workout routine that you can use to get started with straight away.
+So in this article I'll explain what a push/pull/legs split involves and why it's such an effective way to train.
+And I'll also give you a great example workout routine that you can use to get started with straight away.

 What is a Push/Pull/Legs Workout Routine?